justaszie/Bikeshare-Analysis/README.md

 After I completed the Google Data Analytics Certification program on [Coursera](https://www.coursera.org/professional-certificates/google-data-analytics), I was keen to use its material on practical examples.

 The program includes a guided project in which you can solve a business problem for a fictional bike-share service, called Cyclastic, by analyzing a real-life dataset.
 The dataset contains the ride history data and the **specific business task** of the analysis was to:
-1. find out the differences between the activity of the casual riders and members (riders holding annual membership pass)
+1. find out the differences between the activity of the casual riders and members (riders holding annual membership passes)
-2. based on these insights, make recommendations on how marketing team can convert casual riders into members
+2. based on these insights, make recommendations on how the marketing team can convert casual riders into members

 Even though the project was an optional part of the certification program, I chose to complete it because I was interested in using real-life dataset to solve a realistic business problem and it allowed me to brush up on my key data analysis skills.

 ### 1.2.
 Guide to This Document
 As it's my first data project, this documentation is very detailed and quite chunky.
-I plan to use it as knowledge base for future projects.
+I plan to use it as a knowledge base for future projects.
 Feel free to skip to the parts that are most interesting to you.

 If you're here for a good time, not a long time: [presentation with the solution to the business problem](https://github.com/justaszie/Bikeshare-Analysis/tree/main#2-business-case-solution).

-If you're interested what's under the hood:
+If you're interested in what's under the hood:
 - [Analysis steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#4-analysis)
 - [Data preparation and cleanup steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#3-preparing-the-data)
 - [SQL queries used for the analysis](https://github.com/justaszie/Bikeshare-Analysis/tree/main#5-appendix-a---sql-queries-for-analysis)

 ### 1.3.
 Dataset
 The idea is to solve a business problem of a fictional company.
 But the dataset to analyze comes from a real-life business.
-It is history of rides of a bikeshare service called [Divvy](https://divvybikes.com/), operated by Lyft in Chicago, and its data is licensed out for public usage.
+It is the history of rides of a bikeshare service called [Divvy](https://divvybikes.com/), operated by Lyft in Chicago, and its data is licensed out for public usage.
 It contains a large amount of data on rides from 2015 up to mid-2023.
 - [Data license](https://divvybikes.com/data-license-agreement)
 - [Original data](https://divvy-tripdata.s3.amazonaws.com/index.html) (AWS S3 bucket)
-- [Data after my cleanup](https://storage.googleapis.com/jz_public_data/GDAC_2022_rides_clean) (note it's 1GB+ .csv file).
+- [Data after my cleanup](https://storage.googleapis.com/jz_public_data/GDAC_2022_rides_clean) (note that it's an archived 1GB+ .csv file).
 See [clean dataset format](https://github.com/justaszie/Bikeshare-Analysis/tree/main#34-final-dataset).

 ### 1.4.
 Process
-I followed the analysis process provided by Google program and adjusted it to my preferences.
+I followed the analysis process provided by the Google program and adjusted it to my preferences.
 The overall process I followed had 6 phases:
 1. **Define** - read through guidance material and refined the specific business task for the project based on the guidance document
-2. **Prepare** - collected, evaluated and cleaned the data using SQL to get it ready for analysis
+2. **Prepare** - collected, evaluated, and cleaned the data using SQL to get it ready for analysis
 4. **Analyze** - defined relevant questions, ran SQL queries to answer them using the data, validated my hypotheses, and gained surprising insights
 5. **Share** - created a business case presentation to share the insights with stakeholders, including using visualizations.
 The stakeholders in this case were the marketing director and the executive team of the fictional company

 ### 1.5 Data Tools
 The project material did not impose any tools for the analysis, so I chose the combination of:
 - **SQL**
-    - Data timeframe for analysis was not defined by the project.
+    - The data timeframe for analysis was not defined by the project.
 I wanted to analyze at least 1 year of rides data (5M+ rows) and it was too large for spreadsheets
     - It allowed me to brush up on my SQL skills for data cleanup and analysis
     - To focus on the analysis itself, I used BigQuery - Google's serverless data warehouse solution which was the simplest way to set up a database for storage and analysis.
 - **Google Sheets**